HomeSpan/HomeSpan/docs/README.md

 * [HomeSpan End-User Guide](UserGuide.md) - end-user instructions for configuring an already-programmed HomeSpace's WiFi Credentials, creating a device Setup Code, and pairing the device to HomeKit.
 No computer needed!
 * [HomeSpan Library Reference](Reference.md) - a complete guide to the HomeSpan Library API

-### Apple HomeKit Resources
+# Apple HomeKit Resources

-In addition to the above resources, developers who are new to HomeKit programming should download Apple's [HomeKit Accessory Protocol Specification, Release R2 (HAP-R2)](https://developer.apple.com/support/homekit-accessory-protocol/).
+In addition to HomeSpan resources, developers who are new to HomeKit programming should download Apple's [HomeKit Accessory Protocol Specification, Release R2 (HAP-R2)](https://developer.apple.com/support/homekit-accessory-protocol/).
 The download is free, but Apple requires you to register your Apple ID for access to the document.

 You ***do not*** need to read the entire document.
 The whole point of HomeSpan is that it implements all the required HAP operations under the hood so you can focus on just programming whatever logic is needed to control your real-world appliances (lights, fans, RF remote controls, etc.) with the device.
 However, you will find Chapters 8 and 9 of the HAP guide to be an invaluable reference as it lists and describes all of the Services and Characteristics implemented in HomeSpan, many of which you will routinely utilize in your own HomeSpan sketches.